 .
 Wings smoky.

-A large black and white yellowjacket with brown eyes (FigA).
-The 1st 3 terga are usually entirely black (Figs J, N).
-Recognizable as a Dolichovespula by the large gap between the mandible and eye (oculo-malar space) (FigB)
+A large black and white yellowjacket with brown eyes (A).
+The 1st 3 terga are usually entirely black (J, N).
+Recognizable as a Dolichovespula by the large gap between the mandible and eye (oculo-malar space) (B)

-The pale lateral stripe on the pronotum of the thorax can vary from relatively narrow (FigG) to broad (FigH, H1).
+The pale lateral stripe on the pronotum of the thorax can vary from relatively narrow (G) to broad (H, H1).

-Males have long antennae with 13 segments whereas females (queens and workers) have only 12.
-Males also have a 7-segmented abdomen with white patches on segments 4-7.
-Female abdomens are 6-segmented with white dorsal patches on 4-6 (FigI).
-Queens are larger than workers and males (FigJ).
+Sexual dimorphism: Males have long antennae with 13 segments; females (queens and workers), 12.
+Males have a 7-segmented abdomen with white patches on segments 4-7.
+Female abdomen is 6-segmented with white dorsal patches on 4-6 (I).
+Queens are larger than workers and males (J).

-Baldfaced Hornets make large oval nests (when mature) above ground with the entrance low down on the side (FigK).
-However, the beginning nest by the queen is globular with the entrance at the bottom (FigL).
+Nests above ground in trees, bushes, and other protected places.
+Nests are large, oval nests (when mature), with entrance low down on the side (K).
+However, the beginning nest by the queen is globular with the entrance at the bottom (L).

-Fertilized queens overwinter, workers present from Spring to late Fall, new queens and males produced late Summer/Fall.
+Fertilized queens overwinter, workers present from spring through late fall, new queens and males produced late summer/fall.
 It is possible that colonies are active all year in the deep south.
-Click on "Data" in menu bar above to see the states/provinces/months where we have images of this species.

 Adults are common on flowers (1)